jmnu4245/gap-jupyter-windows-installer/README.md

 -----

 -----
+## Purpose of this script
+The purpose of this script is to let you use GAP in a Jupyter Notebook without worrying about complex setup details
 ## INSTRUCTIONS FOR USE

 A correct execution simply involves running `install.bat` with administrator privileges and following the prompts.
 Please note that the process may require several system restarts.